-AWSNA Principles for Waldorf institutes
+AWSNA Principles for Waldorf Institutes

 1. THE IMAGE OF THE HUMAN BEING AS A SPIRITUAL BEING INFORMS EVERY ASPECT OF THE INSTITUTE.